appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### Columns

-This property shows all the columns in the table, and it gets auto populated from the Table Data.
+This property shows all the columns in the table, and it gets automatically populated from the Table Data.
 You can edit the column's name, hide/show a column, and customize more from the [column settings](column-settings.md).

 ![](/img/columns\_tablewidget.png)